f5devcentral/f5-techXchange2023-ModernApps/lab_1.4.md

     ./appstack-lab/teardown-lab-environment.sh
     ```

-Terragrunr with destroy all the deployed modules, in the reverse sequence of deployment (Last-in-first-out)
+Terragrunt will destroy all the deployed modules, in the reverse sequence of deployment (Last-in-first-out)

-> ***Note:*** If you see the errors, they are likely due to XC API throttling or timeouts.
+> ***Note:*** If you see errors, they are likely due to XC API throttling or timeouts.
 Please re-attempt the previous step, and type 'y' when prompted.
-If you are unable to get a clean destroy, please make the lab instructors aware.You may have to re-attempt this command 3 to 4 times
+If you are unable to get a clean destroy, please make the lab instructors aware.
+You may have to re-attempt this command 3 to 4 times
 <br/>
 <br/>